appold-mayfair/sundial_docs/technical-spec/1-ledger-state/2-utxo-set.rst

        \end{array}
    \right\}

-Within the context of a Midgard block, the utxo set that we are interested in consists of the outputs created by deposits and transactions but not yet spent by transactions and withdrawals, considering all the deposits, transactions, and withdrawals of this
+Within the context of a Sundial block, the utxo set that we are interested in consists of the outputs created by deposits and transactions but not yet spent by transactions and withdrawals, considering all the deposits, transactions, and withdrawals of this